 There are many Post Offices in Melbourne.
+The closest post office to the Melbourne studio is at 54 Brunswick Street.

 Public Library

 Byron Bay Public Library is located on the corner of Lawson and Middleton Streets, Byron Bay.
 It has internet access, study areas.
 Fiction, non-fiction and reference books are available for perusal and temporary memberships may be available in some circumstances.